 Sleep is crucial too—‘places to go, people to see’ can’t be an excuse now, so make sure you use this time to get more sleep if possible.
 Getting between 7-9 hours can boost your skin’s ability to recover from sun damage and reduce puffy eyes and wrinkles.
 Furthermore, sleep can aid weight loss, improve your mental health, and help keep your hair and nails strong.

-Simon said: “The Christmas period, however that may look this year, always puts a strain on our bodies both physically and mentally with the stress, late nights, and copious amounts of food and drink.
+“The Christmas period, however that may look this year, always puts a strain on our bodies both physically and mentally with the stress, late nights, and copious amounts of food and drink.
 While many people commented on how they put on so much weight during the first lockdown, we want to encourage people to use this November period to put their bodies first – it really is a perfect time for a pretox.”